VNAZZARENO/MMA707/README.md

 ### Black-Scholes Model

-The Black-Scholes model is a mathematical framework for pricing European-style options.
-It assumes that the price of the underlying asset follows a geometric Brownian motion with constant volatility and interest rates.
-The Black-Scholes formula for a European call option is given by:
+The Black-Scholes model is a widely used method for pricing European-style options.
+It assumes that the underlying asset price follows a geometric Brownian motion with constant volatility and interest rates.
+The Black-Scholes formula for a European call option is:

 $$
 C(S, t) = S \Phi(d_1) - K e^{-r(T-t)} \Phi(d_2)